 - See the empty fill window.
 There’s a small window on the Neulasta Onpro patch that shows the medication level inside the device.
 The level will move from the “full” line to the “empty” line once your dose has been given.

-For more details on using Neulasta Onpro, read this patient brochure.
+For more details on using Neulasta Onpro, you can view instructions for use on the manufacturer’s website.

 Costs of prescription drugs can vary depending on many factors.
 These factors include what your insurance plan covers and which pharmacy you use.